 31. Gangaur

 One of the most important festivals of the state of Rajasthan, Gangaur is celebrated each year in the lunar month of the Chaitra (March-April).
-This festival celebrates the heavenly union of Lord Shiva and Goddess Parvati and is considered as a symbol of marital happiness.
+This festival celebrates the heavenly union of Lord Shiva and Goddess Parvati and is considered a symbol of marital happiness.
 In this festival, which is especially celebrated by women, clay idols of Lord Shiva and Goddess Parvati are worshipped and immersed in water on the last day of the festival.
-Celebrated with great fervor, processions, and decorations, this festival is among the famous festivals of India.
+Celebrated with great fervour, processions, and decorations, this festival is among the famous festivals of India.

 32. Losoong festival